 Further, Bernd Hamann has served as Associate Vice Chancellor for Research at UC Davis, with the following main areas of responsibility: (1) providing leadership for campus-wide interdisciplinary research efforts; (2) overseeing research units reporting to the Office of Research; (3) handling appointments and performance evaluations of Academic Senate/Federation members and professional research staff with appointments in research units reporting to the Office of Research; (4) advising and working with faculty interested in pursuing proposals for research units/programs or other faculty-initiated large research efforts; and (5) coordinating, jointly with the Vice Chancellor for Research and the Associate Deans for Research, the review of complex pre-proposals for Limited Submissions programs, i.e., programs where a university can submit only a limited number of proposals to a sponsor.
 (In fiscal year 2010/11, considering all sources, the total amount of funds available to all research units reporting to the Office of Research was approximately $125M, and these units' combined expenditure amount was approximately $120M.
 Since 2008/09, UC Davis has received consistently over $600M extramural funding per year.)
 [Office of Research]

 In 2005, Bernd Hamann co-founded Stratovan Corporation, a company focusing on the development of computer software for data analysis, visualization and geometric modeling [Stratovan Corporation] [Stratovan Corporation on Facebook] [Stratovan Corporation on Twitter].
-Bernd Hamann serves as a director for Stratovan.
+Bernd Hamann serves as a director of Stratovan.